Every retail investor holding a position in AMC wants to know, when will shorts close their positions?

 When an interest fee is extremely high, it makes a stock difficult to borrow which obligates the short seller to close their positions.

-Why does the short borrow fee matter?
+Why does the “Cost to Borrow” fee matter?

 However, AMC is trending upwards now and has absolutely no intention of going back down.

 Analysts data and AI predictions all point towards a high possibility of a short squeeze.

 This short borrow fee is going to continue to go up as AMC stock becomes harder to borrow.

-For short sellers, a low short borrow fee is in their favor.
-They would much rather pay the fee and stubbornly continue to hold their positions against retail investors.
+Hedge funds much rather pay the fee and stubbornly continue to hold their positions against retail investors.

 But, if the short borrow fee is high enough to hurt the borrower, they will be more inclined to close their positions before losing an excruciating amount of money.